kbali1/cse15l-lab-reports/LabReport3.md

     $ grep -c "the" rr74.txt
       102

 The command above counts how many times "the" apears in the text file.
-It also counts the the lines with the string "there" or any other string that contains the string "the".
+It also counts the the lines with the string "there" or any other word that contains the string "the".